MADRID, 9 (EUROPA PRESS)

 The skills acquired are also related to people’s health.
 Specifically, reading comprehension and willingness to learn are associated with a greater perception of enjoying excellent health among adults.
 Likewise, young people who feel competent in reading and who see themselves as able to examine local, global, and intercultural issues, and to understand and appreciate the perspectives of others, also indicate to a greater extent that they are in excellent health.

-Young people who develop their skills to obtain information about employment and future studies, thanks to the initiatives of their educational centers, indicate to a greater extent that they have excellent health.
+Young people who develop their skills to obtain information regarding employment and future studies, thanks to the initiatives of their educational centers, indicate to a greater extent that they have excellent health.
 It also highlights a negative effect on the competence related to the use of ICT among young people when it is oriented towards fun (video games) since it increases health problems in nine symptoms measured by PISA (headache, stomach ache, pain back, etc.).
 However, its use for academic purposes does not have these negative effects.

 PEOPLE WITH HIGHER EDUCATION ARE MORE SATISFIED WITH THEIR LIFE